Salaamun alaykum, dear readers!

 Recommended Zakat Method

-If every person on Earth did this every time they received any sort of income in their bank, on the same day they receive their income, the world would be a much better place to live and there would be less income inequality in the world.
+Whether rich or poor, if every person on Earth did this every time they received any sort of income in their bank, on the same day they receive their income, the world would be a much better place to live, and poverty or financial insecurity would be so much more bearable.

-And now that we know how to pay Zakat from the Quran alone, we Muslims must act now and set the example.
-And more importantly, this level of generosity will be greatly rewarded by God.
+And now that we know how to pay Zakat from the Quran alone, we Muslims must act now, fulfill this obligation to God, and set the example for the rest of the world.

 Charity System at Masjid at-Tajdeed

-The way Masjid at-Tajdeed distributes the charities is: one-fourth goes to the nearest food bank, another fourth goes to the nearest homeless shelter, and another fourth is reserved in the treasury for service to people who come to this masjid in actual need of help.
+The way Masjid at-Tajdeed distributes the charities is: one-fourth goes to the nearest food bank, another fourth goes to the nearest homeless shelter, and the remaining half is reserved for community service, our upcoming community kitchen, and helping those who approach this masjid in a state of need.

-Now you know the Zakat system from the Quran alone, so follow it, and God-willing He will repay you generously.
+Now you know the Zakat system from the Quran alone, so follow it, and God-willing He will repay you generously in the Hereafter.

 Leave a Reply